Korean pottery and porcelain: Joseon

-During the Joseon dynasty, (1392–1897) ceramic wares were considered to represent the highest quality of achievement from royal, city, and provincial kilns, the last of which were export-driven wares.
+During the Joseon period (1392–1897), ceramic wares were considered to represent the highest quality of achievement from royal, city, and provincial kilns, the last of which were export-driven wares.
 Joseon enjoyed a long period of growth in royal and provincial kilns, and much work of the highest quality still preserved.

 Wares evolved along Chinese lines in terms of colour, shape, and technique.
 Celadon, white porcelain, and storage pottery were similar, but with certain variations in glazes, incision designs, florality, and weight.
 The Ming influence in blue and white wares using cobalt-blue glazes existed, but without the pthalo blue range, and the three-dimensional glassine colour depth of Ming Dynasty Chinese works.

 Simplified designs emerged early on.
 Buddhist designs still prevailed in celadon wares: lotus flowers, and willow trees.
 The form most often seen was that of pear-shaped bottles.
 Notable were thinner glazes, and colourless glazes for buncheong or stoneware.
 During the Joseon period, Koreans applied the sanggam tradition to create buncheong ceramics.
 In contrast to the refined elegance of Goryeo celadon, buncheong is painted stoneware designed to be natural, unassuming, and practical.
 However, the buncheong tradition was gradually replaced by Joseon white porcelain, its aristocratic counterpart, and disappeared in Korea by the end of the 16th century.
 Buncheong became known and prized in Japan as Mishima.

 Joseon white porcelain representing Joseon ceramics was produced throughout the entire period of the Joseon dynasty.
 The plain and austere white porcelain suitably reflects the taste of Neo-Confucian scholars.
 Qing colouring, brighter and almost Scythian in enamel imitation, was rejected by Korean potters, in favour of simpler, less decorated wares in keeping with a new dynasty that built itself on Confucian doctrine.

 Generally, the ceramics of this dynasty is divided into early, middle, and late periods, changing every two centuries, approximately; thus 1300 to 1500 is the early period, 1500 to 1700 the middle, and 1700 to 1900–1910 the late period.

 The wares began to assume more traditional Korean glazes and more specific designs to meet regional needs.
 This is to be expected, as the Scythian art influences were of the former dynasty.
 The rise of white porcelain occurred as a result of Confucian influence and ideals, resulting in purer, less pretentious forms lacking artifice and complexity.

 In 1592 during the Japanese invasion of Korea, entire villages of Korean potters were forcibly relocated to Japan, damaging the pottery industry as craftsmen had to relearn techniques because the masters were gone.

 20th century

 A revival of celadon pottery began in the early 20th century, including the work of Living National Treasure, Yu Geun-Hyeong, whose work was documented in the 1979 short film, Koryo Celadon.

-More practical potteries were loved during this period, while big companies like Hankook porcelain, Haengnam porcelain occurred.
-Buncheong casual wares also revived and became widely popular since it match with modern-day eco minimal trend.
+More practical potteries were loved during this period, while big companies like Hankook Porcelain and Haengnam Porcelain were established.
+Buncheong casual wares also revived and became widely popular due to the modern-day eco-minimal trend.